 We offer a wide variety of dance classes including Ballet, Pointe, Jazz, Tap, Lyrical, Hip-Hop, Acro, and Adult Fitness!
 We cater to students of all skill levels age 2-Adult.

 2018-2019 Registration is now closed, with the exception of Adult classes and Winter Wiggles Programs.
-Summer 2019 info will be released in March, and fall 2019 info will be released in May!
+Summer 2019 Dance registration is now open!
+2019-2020 registration will open in May!

 A little about styles of dance...

 Ballet serves as a backbone for all other styles of dance, as all other dance genres are based on ballet.
 Ballet is based on techniques that have been developed over centuries.
 Ballet uses music and dance to tell stories.
 For the more serious ballet dancers, we also offer Advanced Ballet and Pointe.
 Common ballet class practices include barre work, across the floor, center work, stretching, and choreography.

 Jazz is a fun and "sassy" dance style that relies heavily on originality and expression of movement.
 Jazz dancing often uses bold, dramatic body movements, including body isolations and contractions.
 Common jazz class practices include cardio based warm-ups, stretching, across the floor learps and turns, center work, and choreography.

 Tap dancing is an exciting form of dance in which dancers wear special shoes equipped with metal taps.
 Tap dancers use their feet like drums to create rhythmic patterns and timely beats.
 Common tap class practices include a warm up, defining sounds work, across the floor, and choreography.